ecolab-nus/morpher/README.md

-## Using the Light Mode of Morpher:
+ ## Using the Light Version of Morpher
- To achieve faster yet accurate simulation for CGRA-based systems,  a light mode morpher_light is provided.
-It is achieved by removing AGI instructions to simplify DFG generation.
-This version is ideal for rapid design space exploration and application-level development.

- ### Enable Light Mode

-To enable the light mode of Morpher,  make sure `dfg_type: 'PartPredLight'` and `morpher_light: 'yes'` are set in the `config/<>.yaml` file.
+To use the light version of morpher,  make sure `dfg_type: 'PartPredLight'` and `morpher_light: 'yes'` are set in the `config/<>.yaml` file.
 The following shows the template settings of the config file:

         json_arch: "hycube_original_mem.json"
         json_arch_before_memupdate: 'hycube_original_updatemem.json'